magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize catalog product edit attribute tab block
+*  If one wants to customize catalog product edit attribute tab block

 ### 20. adminhtml_catalog_product_grid_prepare_massaction